Conda and Mamba#

 with:

-conda env create -f environment.yml -n conda_env
+mamba env create -f environment.yml -n mamba_env

 Examples#